yuekaizhang/dynamo/examples/tensorrt_llm/README.md

 However, the instance counts, TP sizes, other configs, and responsibilities of each node can be customized and deployed in similar ways.

+For example, to deploy Deepseek R1, you could replace the referenced example configs (`configs/agg.yaml`, `configs/disagg.yaml`) with corresponding Deepseek R1 example configs (`configs/deepseek_r1/agg.yaml`, `configs/deepseek_r1/disagg.yaml`).
+You can find the example Deepseek R1 configs for GB200 [here](configs/deepseek_r1), but the config settings can be customized for testing other hardware configurations or parallelism strategies.

 ##### Head Node

 Start nats/etcd: